Ghykk3130/Obsidian/Homework/Physics 510 Homework 3.md

  But now, since the droplet has constant volume, and temperature is fixed, we have:
 $$dF=\sigma_{sg}dA_{sg}+\sigma_{lg}dA_{lg}+\sigma_{sl}dA_{sl}$$
 ## d).
-I observe that inside the natural log of the Sackur-Tetrode equation we are give, the expression is not intensive.
+I observe that inside the natural log of the Sackur-Tetrode equation we are given, the expression is not intensive.
 I don't know if this is a typo or not.
 My calculation is based on the equation given in the problem.